Joseph Safra

-Joseph Safra (يوسف صفرا; 1 September 1938 – 10 December 2020) was a Swiss-based Lebanese Brazilian banker and billionaire businessman, who ran the Brazilian banking and investment empire, Safra Group.
+Joseph Safra (يوسف صفرا; 1 September 1938 – 10 December 2020) was a Swiss-based Lebanese Brazilian banker and billionaire businessman of Syrian descent.
+He was Brazil's richest man and the richest banker in the world, running the Brazilian banking and investment empire, Safra Group.

 Joseph Safra was the chairman of all Safra companies, among them Safra National Bank of New York and Banco Safra headquartered in São Paulo, Brazil.
 In August 2020, Forbes reported Safra's estimated net worth at US$22.8 billion, the 52nd richest person in the world and richest in Brazil.

 Early life

-Joseph Safra was born and raised in Beirut, Lebanon to a family of Sephardic Jewish background originally from Lebanon and Syria with banking connections back to Ottoman times.
-The family's history in banking originated with caravan trade between Aleppo, Beirut, Alexandria, and Istanbul during the Ottoman Empire.
+Joseph Safra was born and raised in Beirut, Lebanon to a Jewish family that, according to Safra family's own sources, originally came from Aleppo, Syria, and with banking connections dating back to Ottoman times.
+The family's banking history began in Aleppo with the foundation of the family’s first banking house in 1841, Aleppo was one of the major hubs of commerce and a mandatory route from the East to Europe, and from the latter to Persia and inner Asia.
+The Safra family financed trade and exchanged currencies for tradesmen, who came to the city through the desert and the Mediterranean.
 The Safra family moved to Brazil in 1952.

 Career

 In 1955, Joseph's 23-year-old brother, Edmond Safra, and his father, Jacob Safra, started working in Brazil by financing assets in São Paulo.
 However soon, Edmond Safra separated from his brothers Joseph and Moise and headed to New York City where he founded the Republic National Bank of New York (which he later sold to HSBC in 1999 and donated most of his money to the Edmond Safra Foundation).
 Joseph Safra founded Banco Safra in 1955 and today it is reportedly the 6th largest private bank in Brazil.
 In 2006, Joseph Safra acquired the remaining shares of Banco Safra from his brother Moise Safra.
 He remained the chairman of the Safra Group, offering banking services throughout Europe, North America, and South America, until the end of his life.